dgudenkov-foreign-languages-homework/homework/homework-110/wb_p43.md

         - If I have time later, I'll call you.
         - If I don't sleep well enough, I feel terrible the next day.
         - If there is anything else you need just tell me.
-        - Those plants will die unless you water it soon.
+        - Those plants will die unless you water them soon.
         - If we had more room, I'd invite them to stay.
         - It wouldn't be as bad if we didn't have so many exams this year.
         - If I didn't have a car I would cycle everywhere.